-Preparing foods ahead of time to make cooking meals easier is a key part of menu planning.
+Preparing foods ahead of time to make cooking meals easier is a key part of a meal plan for a busy mom.
 But you can also turn your actual cooking into time-saving preparation as well, through double portions and freezer cooking.

 Freezer cooking is when you deliberately make a meal to put into the freezer for later, instead of serving immediately.
 Even if all you have is a fridge freezer, you can do some freezer cooking, though your space limitations will determine just how much.
 There are two different ways you can go about cooking for the freezer: double portions, or spend a day bulk cooking.

 Make more than one portion.

 Double portion freezer cooking is part of a meal plan for a busy mom who doesn’t have a lot of time for cooking.
 It’s just as easy to make two for the time you spend in making one.

 So if you make a casserole dish, make two casseroles.
 If you are making dessert — double the recipe, and freeze half the batter, or half the finished product.
 If you are cooking an entree, cook double, and freeze half.
 Later on, you can use that cooked portion instead of having to cook again.

 Use disposable aluminum pans and large freezer-size ziploc bags, for your frozen food, so you aren’t tying up your regular pots and pans.
 Don’t forget to label and date everything you make.

 And when you use the frozen dishes, make sure you leave extra time to defrost as well as heat.
 You can put a frozen casserole directly in the oven, but you’ll want to add on 30-40 minutes (or more, depending on your oven!) to your regular cooking time.